 PHY-441 Relativity and Cosmology

 An introduction to Einstein’s general theory of relativity, as well as the intervals, geodesics, black holes, and close binary star systems.
 The course starts with an introduction to tensor calculus, then covers the Newtonian, relativistic and observational cosmology, and the physics of the early Universe.
-Prerequisite: Modern Physics and laboratory (PHY-235/-235L) and Mathematical Methods for Physical Sciences (PHY-365), or consent of instructor.
+Prerequisite: Modern Physics and laboratory (PHY-235/-235L) and Mathematical Methods for Physicists (PHY-231), or consent of instructor.